Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation: Wheeler-DeWitt Equation for Static Black Hole Interiors

 Quantizing by $p_{x_i}\to\hat p_{x_i}=-i\partial_{x_i}$ and switching to logarithmic variables $\{X,Y\}$, the Wheeler–DeWitt equation governing the interior wave function $\Psi(X,Y,Q)$ is further derived as

-In the $\{Q,\Lambda\}\to0$ limit, the reduced dynamics reproduces the Schwarzschild interior as shown in~\cite{Bouhmadi-Lopez:2019kkt}; for $Q\to0$, it gives the Schwarzschild-(anti-) de Sitter interior and its spacetime beyond the cosmological horizon as shown in~\cite{Chien:2023kqw}; for $\Lambda=0$, it yields the Reissner–Nordström interior.
-We investigate the quantum properties of the wave function $\Psi(X,Y,Q)$ of the Reissner–Nordström interior in the following section.
+In the $\{Q,\Lambda\}\to0$ limit, the reduced dynamics reproduces the Schwarzschild interior as shown in~\cite{Bouhmadi-Lopez:2019kkt}; for $Q\to0$, it gives the Schwarzschild-(anti-) de Sitter interior and its spacetime beyond the cosmological horizon as shown in~\cite{Chien:2023kqw}; for $\Lambda=0$, it yields the Reissner–Nordstr\"{o}m interior.
+We investigate the quantum properties of the wave function $\Psi(X,Y,Q)$ of the Reissner–Nordstr\"{o}m interior in the following section.